DSD-DBS/py-capellambse/CONTRIBUTING.md

 ### Updating the metamodel

-The modules below [`src/capellambse/metamodel`](src/capellambse/metamodel) are mostly generated using the [ecore2py script](scripts/ecore2py.py), however there are also some manual adjustments.
+The modules below [`src/capellambse/metamodel`](src/capellambse/metamodel) are in large parts generated using the [ecore2py script](scripts/ecore2py.py), however there are also some manual adjustments.
 Those include:

-- Something the ecore files don't have the correct metadata on how many elements are actually expected on a property, which means something properties are not marked using `m.Single()` even though they should.
+- Sometimes the ecore files don't have the correct metadata on how many elements are actually expected on a property, which means sometimes properties are not marked using `m.Single()` even though they should.

 - capellambse's metamodel includes some additional properties that make working with allocations and involvements easier, most of the time by using `m.Allocation()`.
 These do not appear in the upstream metamodel at all.

-As such, the files committed here not 100% equivalent to the script output (and probably will never be).
+As such, the files committed here are not 100% equivalent to the script output (and probably will never be).
 That said, the ecore2py script is very useful for finding and eliminating gaps in the current metamodel, or for updating the metamodel for newer Capella versions.